8 Reasons to Use Chatbots For Recruiting

 How Does a Chatbot Work?

-The most basic chatbots follow a predefined script, where the user asks question X and the chatbot responds with answer Y. But few chatbots still follow this rudimentary architecture.
+The most basic chatbots follow a predefined script, where the user asks question X, and the chatbot responds with answer Y. But few chatbots still follow this rudimentary architecture.
 Chatbot technology has evolved significantly in recent years, and most now rely on some form of machine learning to process the user’s question and decide on the best way to answer it.

-8 Reasons to Use Chatbots for Recruiting
+8 Benefits of Chatbots for Recruiting

 1. Build your talent pool